 NPDES-permitted industrial and domestic wastewater treatment processes may generate solid waste biproducts known as sludge.
 In some cases, facilities may be permitted to apply sludge to land at designated locations and under specific conditions.
 There are also some NPDES-permitted facilities authorized to apply treated effluent to land at designated locations and under specific conditions.
 Land application permits for industrial and domestic wastewater facilities may be covered under SC Regulation 61-9, Sections 503, 504, or 505.
-If properly managed, waste is applied at a rate that ensures pollutants will be incorporated into the soil or plants and pollutants will not enter streams.
-Land applications sites can be a source of fecal coliform bacteria and stream impairment if not properly managed.
+When properly managed, waste is applied at a rate that ensures pollutants will be incorporated into the soil or plants and pollutants will not enter streams or groundwater.
+Land applications sites can be a source of fecal pathogensand stream impairment if not properly managed.
 Similar to AFO land application sites, land application sites are not allowed to directly discharge to the waterways.
 Direct discharges from land applications sites to surface waters of the State are illegal and are subject to enforcement actions by SCDHEC.

-Orangeburg County's Goodbys Creek Regional Wastewater Treatment Facility holds permit ND0086461 for land application of treated wastewater to approximately 50 acres in the watershed.
-In addition, there are six locations to which sludge generated by Santee Public Service District (ND0065676) is applied (Figure 10).
-Use of these areas is regulated by the permit to avoid overapplication of wastewater and any resulting ecological harm.
+The Town of Holly Hill's wastewater treatment facility holds permit ND0063380 for land application of treated wastewater to 55 acres in subwatershed 100.
+An industrial facility manufacturing MDF is permitted (SC0001147) to apply treated wastewater to a two acre site in subwatershed 100 as well (Figure 10).
+Use of these areas is regulated by the permit to avoid overapplication of wastewater and any resulting ecological harm

 Figure 10.
-Sites of Land Application of Sludge and Treated Wastewater
+Sites of Land Application of Treated Wastewater